 |

-Another important CMRR public meeting will be held on Wednesday, October 6 in Los Alamos from 6:30 to 8:30 pm at the Hilltop House, 400 Trinity Drive.
+The Los Alamos Study Group, who have filed a federal lawsuit to require a new EIS, contend that the SEIS is not sufficient to address the issues raised by the massive increase in the scale of the project. | Air Permit Settlement Meeting on CMRR Another important CMRR public meeting will be held on Wednesday, October 6 in Los Alamos from 6:30 to 8:30 pm at the Hilltop House, 400 Trinity Drive.

 The meeting is the result of a 2005 settlement of an appeal by community groups (CCNS, Nuclear Watch New Mexico, Loretto Community, Tewa Women United, Embudo Valley Environmental Monitoring Group, Peace Action New Mexico, and the New Mexico Environmental Law Center) of an air permit issued by the New Mexico Environment Department for the CMRR Project.
-The settlement required DOE and LANL to host the public meetings every six months about the latest CMRR developments.
+The settlement required DOE and LANL to host the public meetings every six months about the latest CMRR developments. | |

-On Aug 28 in Taos, Darwin Bond-Graham of the Los Alamos Study Group presented a background on the Chemistry and Metallurgy Research Replacement Nuclear Facility (CMRR-NR) and LASG's lawsuit to force a new Environmental Impact Report on the building of this 4.5 billion dollar project.
-Recorded by Robn Collier & edited by Harvey Solomon |
+| What's Behind the CMRR Facility & the US Nuclear Weapons Industry 1:07:59 On Aug 28 in Taos, Darwin Bond-Graham of the Los Alamos Study Group presented a background on the Chemistry and Metallurgy Research Replacement Nuclear Facility (CMRR-NR) and LASG's lawsuit to force a new Environmental Impact Report on the building of this 4.5 billion dollar project.
+Recorded by Robn Collier & edited by Harvey Solomon

-Reading poetry at the SOMOS Summer Writers Series Aug 27, 2010.
+| | Sawnie Morris 31:05 Reading poetry at the SOMOS Summer Writers Series Aug 27, 2010.
 After the first poem, the rest of Sawnie's poems relate to the nuclear program in New Mexico from the Manhatten project to the present day.
 Introduced by Jan Smith.
-Recorded by Robn Collier & edited by Harvey Solomon |
+Recorded by Robn Collier & edited by Harvey Solomon

-Eight protesters for nuclear disarmament were arrested in pouring rain on Friday, Aug 6, 2010 for blocking the entrance to the CMR building at Los Alamos National Labs, where plutonium pits for bombs are made.
-Organized by Think Outside the Bomb, groups in the protest included Pax Christi, Code Pink Taos and las Mujeres Hablan.
+| Eight protesters for nuclear disarmament were arrested in pouring rain on Friday, Aug 6, 2010 for blocking the entrance to the CMR building at Los Alamos National Labs, where plutonium pits for bombs are made.
+Organized by Think Outside the Bomb, groups in the protest included Pax Christi, Code Pink Taos and las Mujeres Hablan. | |

 |